jgm1986/HTTP-2-Testing/README.md

 ```
 /
 |
 ├───clients/        # Testing clients installation.
 |       README.md:  # This file contains info about how to use the installation scripts.
 |
-└───tests/
+├───tests/          # Contains the templates for the HTTP/2 Web server.
-    │   README.md:    # This file contains the description of the tests.
+|   │   README.md:  # This file contains the tests description and installation.
-    │
+|   │
-    ├───templates/    # Contains the templates for the HTTP/2 Web server.
+|   └───templates/  # Contains the templates for the HTTP/2 Web server.
-    │
+|
-    └───scripts/      # Bash scripts for test automatization.
+└───scripts/        # Bash scripts for test automation.
     │   README.md:  # This file contains info about how to configure and launch tests automatically.
     |
     ├───h2/         # HTTP/2 scripts (for https:// URLs).
     │
     └───h2c/        # HTTP/2 Clear Text scripts (for http:// URLs).
 ```